 I hope you find something useful in my little collection of Social Media case studies – or at least, have some fun browsing through these examples.
 I find them encouraging as they show the variety of cases where Social Media can help your business.
 And they show how many humans are in Social Media, making it a place where things can go wrong and go well.
 It is up to you to turn the tide.

-If you are looking for even more case studies check out these articles:
+If you are looking for even more case studies here you go:

 This article was proofread and edited by myself with the help of Grammarly.
 If you are blogging in English and cannot afford a professional editor, Try Grammarly Now!
 It rocks.